SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker.md

 Cheap and easy way to improve signal strength.

-Consist of 31.2 mm wire attached to the antenna pin to form a basic monopole antenna.
+Consists of 31.2 mm wire attached to the antenna pin to form a basic monopole antenna.
 Longer is fine too.

-Refer to <a href="#schematics">Smol Schematics -> Antenna extra option</a> for the solder point location.
+Refer to <a href="#schematics">Smol Schematics -> Antenna (extra option)</a> for the solder point location.

 Notes:
-- Has to be isolated to avoid short circuit on other components.
+- Has to be isolated to avoid a short circuit on other components.
-- Branded wire slightly worse than solid code, but not significantly.
+- Branded wire slightly worse than solid core, but not significantly.
 - Wire can be sourced from ethernet cable.

 ### 📏 Kapton Tape